microsoft/onnxruntime-extensions/onnxruntime_extensions/tools/pre_post_processing/docs/pre_post_processing/steps/vision.md

     Output shape: <uint8_t>{height, width, 3<BGR>}

     Args:
-        mode: The mode of the boxes, "xyxy"(xmin ymin xmax ymax) or "xywh"(xmin, ymin, width, height)
+        mode: The mode of the boxes, "xyxy"(xmin ymin xmax ymax) or "xywh"(x_center, y_center, width, height)
         thickness: Thickness of the box edge
         num_colours: Number of colours to use
                      We have 10 of predefined colours, if `num_colours` is greater than 10, we will use